dotnet/AspNetCore.Docs/aspnetcore/grpc/why-migrate-wcf-to-dotnet-grpc.md

 ---
 title: Why migrate WCF to ASP.NET Core gRPC
 author: markrendle
-description: A summary of why ASP.NET Core gRPC is a good fit for Windows Communication Foundation (WCF) developers who want to migrate to modern architectures and platforms.
+description: This article provides a summary of why ASP.NET Core gRPC is a good fit for Windows Communication Foundation (WCF) developers who want to migrate to modern architectures and platforms.
 monikerRange: '>= aspnetcore-3.0'
 ms.author: wpickett
 ms.date: 09/02/2020